Our story*Article from MyCraft magazine, Issue 103

 The Sunpilots made the decision to let fans download ‘King of the Sugarcoated Tongues’ for free.
 “We just want people to hear our music, so we let them download it,” says Raj.
 “All we ask in return is that they share it.”
 It seems to be working since the album is downloaded several hundred times every week.

 So what’s next for The Sunpilots?
-The boys have just finished their very first US tour- a massive 35-state trip across the continent.
-Naturally.
-And now they've begun work on a brand new record.
+The boys have just finished their very first US and Canadian tours and have now begun work on a brand new record.
 “It feels great to write again!”
 Raj says.
 “We’ve started demoing ideas and we’re really pumped about where it’s going.
 In many ways, I think this will be our most important record.”
-With a new album around the corner and a 2016 world tour to follow, The Sunpilots are set to achieve big things this year.
+With a new album around the corner and a 2018 world tour to follow, The Sunpilots are set to achieve big things this year.

 Long live independent rock.